"You only get one chance to do this right." — Joe Conte, Head of Corporate Actions Product; Capital Markets, EQ

 Who do I call first?

-What's a transfer agent?
+What's a transfer agent and how they help?

 Once your company goes public, your transfer agent helps you navigate the rules and regulations around securities and shareholders.
-As a transfer agent, we are responsible for keeping up-to-date records and handling communications with all registered shareholders, issuing new shares, dividend payments, tax reporting, SEC compliance reporting, unclaimed property reporting – the list goes on and on.
+As a transfer agent, we can be responsible for keeping up-to-date records and handling communications with all registered shareholders, issuing new shares, dividend payments, tax reporting, SEC compliance reporting, unclaimed property reporting – the list goes on and on.

 "It's a relatively small community," he says.
 "The vetting process shouldn't take that long, but you owe it to yourself and your future shareholders to do your homework."

 Given the longevity of the relationship, you'll want to make sure you've found an agent that you trust to handle all your needs as your company grows.
-There's another benefit to choosing your transfer agent early in the process.
+There's also another benefit to choosing your transfer agent early in the process.

 "We're experts when it comes to the actual transaction part of the IPO," says Conte.
 "We can help you avoid any issues with the filing, and make sure everybody's on the same page with the details when we’re brought in early.
 After all, you only get one chance to do this right."